Paleo Collagen Mini Muffins make the perfect bite-size snack. They're gut-healthy, grain-free, and make a great snack or breakfast.

 Head heavy, body in slow motion.
 I stumbled down the steps much earlier than I would have liked.
 Irrelevant of when I go to bed I seem to wake at the same time on most mornings without an alarm.
 My body's got it figured out so I suppose I should be grateful.

-Looking out the window, I zoomed in on the dewey grass; each blade splendid, vibrant green and unique in its own way.
-I stared at it for a while, wanting to run my hands over it's smooth surface and feel drops of dew running down my arm.
+Looking out the window, I zoomed in on the dewy grass; each blade splendid, vibrant green and unique in its own way.
+I stared at it for a while, wanting to run my hands over it's a smooth surface and feel drops of dew running down my arm.
 The massive headache pulsing through me, interrupted my thought, as did my growling stomach.

 But times have changed.
 For the most part, I do believe in moderation but frankly, it felt good to give myself over to the evening and leave the calculated, responsible me behind for a while.

 And as far as breakfast, I felt infinite gratitude for the paleo collagen mini muffins I'd made the day before (no macaroni for me).
 They came in at just the right time and saved me from having to think about making breakfast.
 And not only that, but they were seriously delicious.
 Even better than on the first day.

 For me, breakfast is essential.
 By essential I mean, I wake up starving.
 So these little muffins make the perfect ready-to-go breakfast I can have with coffee.
 They're loaded with collagen, are grain-free and you can use the fillings of your choice.
 I went with blueberries, walnuts, and allergy-friendly chocolate chips.

 These little muffins make an ideal snack or breakfast and aside from one tablespoon of maple syrup, are sweetened only by one banana.
 It's the perfect little bite for when you want something sweet, whether you've had too much wine or not.